ivan-pi/fmetis/README.md

 ## Why Fortran METIS Interface?

 Fortran is still one of the main programming languages in use for scientific computing.
-For finite element, finite volume, or meshfree codes, the fill-reducing orderings computed by METIS can help reduce the computational requirements of sparse matrix factorization.
-The graph partionings can be used to divide meshes for parallel execution.
-By using the C interoperability features available in modern Fortran (`>=` 2003) the METIS routines can be called in a simple and safe way with guaranteed type checking and without worrying about name mangling.
+For finite element, finite volume, and other scientific codes, the fill-reducing orderings computed by METIS can help reduce the computational requirements of sparse matrix factorization.
+Moreover, the graph partitions produced by METIS can be used to divide meshes for parallel processing.

+While METIS was already designed with support for calls from Fortran c, the C interoperability features available in modern Fortran (`>=` 2003) allow the METIS routines to be called in a simple and safe way with guaranteed type checking and avoiding issues with compiler name mangling.

 ## METIS API